Have you been considering a holiday to the Cook islands, but constantly ask yourself “Where to stay in the Cook Islands?”

 Rarotonga, the main island, is where your flight will land, and where most travellers tend to spend most of their time in the Cooks.
 I spent 4 days here visiting several hotels to get a feel for the place, and believe there really is something here for everyone!!
 And no, the photo below is NOT photoshopped in any way!

 On a family holiday and looking for more of a resort feel?
 Check into the 5 star Pacific Resort in Muri beach.
-The pool area is fantastic and plenty of watersports are included free of charge just of the gorgeous sandy beach off Muri.
-A kids club is on offer along with baby sitting services so everyone will be happy.
+The pool area is fantastic and plenty of watersports are included free of charge just off the gorgeous sandy beach off Muri.
+A kids club is on offer along with babysitting services so everyone will be happy.

-Make sure you book an overbeach bungalow as it overlooks the golden sands, and has a private spa bath outside in the courtyard.
+Make sure you book an over beach bungalow as it overlooks the golden sands, and has a private spa bath outside in the courtyard.
 The balcony overlooking the beach is perfect for watching a sunset together with a bottle of champagne to celebrate your nuptials.

 My favourite property, as it suits everyone, is the Muri Beach Club hotel.
-Situated on Muri beach this 4 star property is clean, comfortable and nicely renovated.
+Situated on Muri beach this 4-star property is clean, comfortable and nicely renovated.
 It is perfect for couples, families and honeymooners.
-The on site restaurant serves up a wonderful feast and the hotel staff are fantastically friendly.
+The on-site restaurant serves up a wonderful feast and the hotel staff are fantastically friendly.

 No trip to these laid back islands would be complete without a visit to Aitutaki, one of the most beautiful islands near Rarotonga.
-You can visit on a day trip for around $500aud per person including your flights and a snorkeling trip on the island.
+You can visit on a day trip for around $500aud per person including your flights and a snorkelling trip on the island.